-- 1. There is solid support among administrative, instructional and pupil services staff. - 2.
+- 1. There is solid support among administrative, instructional and pupil services staff, and documentation (e.g., official board minutes) of a governing board's approval to submit a proposal. - 2.
 The district will develop appropriate linkages with school and community-based programs and services. - 3.
 Adequate space is made available to house the program. - 4.
 One or more school-based mental health professional (i.e., school psychologist, school social worker, school counselor) is available for participation in the program. - 5.
 CAs are carefully selected to become key members of the program. - 6.
 Provisions are made to facilitate CA involvement in statewide staff development. - 7.
-The district uses the screening and program evaluation measures (i.e., COMET data collection and management system of the Children's Institute) or as deemed appropriate by the CSDE and includes in the proposed budget the projected cost of such evaluations (see Appendix I) and designates a school district data coordinator for this purpose. - 8.
-Specific goals, which evolve from the areas of perceived difficulties, are established for individual children. - 9.
+The district uses the screening and program evaluation measures (i.e., COMET data collection and management system of the Children's Institute) or as deemed appropriate by the CSDE and includes in the proposed budget the projected cost of such evaluations (see Appendix I) and designates a school district data coordinator. - 8.
+Goals are established which address each child's specific area(s) of difficulty. - 9.
 Student progress toward goal achievement is monitored through informal parent/teacher conferences and formal progress and termination conferences. - 10.
 Linkages are established with school and community resources to provide support to students with behavioral health needs that are not addressed by Primary Project services.
 The school district agrees to share any other project data with the CSDE. - 11.
 There is reasonable evidence of future stability of the program and its personnel.

 RFP. #026 Sec.
-10-76t-w Rev. 07/07 Project No: (For State Use Only) Agency: COVER PAGE nt State Department of Education rition, Family Services and Adult Education Middletown Applicant Agency (name, address, & phone): Local Program Title: Name of School(s) Where Program W /ill Operate: Date of Initial PMHP Funding (for co ntinuing programs): Present Agency Contact Person (name, address, phone, e-mail) Program Dates: From To Agency Contact Person during Progra (name, address, phone, e-mail) am Implementation accuracy of the information contained comply with all relevant requirements gned authorized chief administrative official of this agency, at participating agency, attest to the appropriateness and I herein, and certify that this application, if funded, will sof Section 10-76t-w (inclusive) of the Connecticut nt of Assurances and all other assurances made herein will Signature: Title: Name (typed): Date: Agency:
+10-76t-w Rev. 04/16 Project No: (For State Use Only) Agency: COVER PAGE Co nnecticut State Department of Education Bureau of Special Education Hartford Applicant Agency (name, address, and phone): Local Program Title: Name of School(s) Where Pro ogram(s) Will Operate: Date of Initial PMHP Funding g (for continuing programs): Present Agency Contact Perso (name, address, phone, e-mail Agency Contact Person dur (name, address, phone, e-mai ing Program Implementation submit this application on behaccuracy of the information comply with all relevant requi ersigned authorized chief administrative official of this agency, all of the participating agency, attest to the appropriateness and ontained herein, and certify that this application, if funded, will irements of Section 10-76t-w (inclusive) of the Connecticut Statement of Assurances and all other assurances made herein will Signature: Title: Name (typed): Δ gency: